csiro-data-school/python/_episodes/06-lists.md

 > {: .solution}
 {: .challenge}

 Another advantage of tuples is that they contain immutable elements that can be used as `keys` for a `dictionary`.
 With list, this is not possible.
-We will learn more about keys and dictionaries in our next chapter.
+We will learn more about keys and dictionaries in a future chapter.

 {% include links.md %}